haymant/scriq/README.md

 ScriQs allow the app to extend functions, instead of support function def in script.

-1. Derive a class from *Evaluator*, and add public function, e.g.,
+1. Derive a class from *Evaluator*, and add public function, e.g., PV is a function return the first argument's value.
 ```java
 public class DemoFunc extends Evaluator {